The Dorgi is one of the more popular mixed breed dogs.

 For dog breeds like Dorgis that often wind up with cancers, organic dog food is a popular choice.
 A-Z Animals recommends Castor & Pollux Organix Organic Small Breed Dry Dog Food.

 The ingredients are USDA certified organic with no added antibiotics or hormones, or artificial additives like flavoring, preservatives, and colors.
-There’s no corn, soy, wheat, lentils or chickpeas, only superfoods and high-quality, natural sources of protein and other essential nutrients to keep your Dorgi in tip-top shape.
+There’s no corn, soy, wheat, lentils, or chickpeas, only superfoods and high-quality, natural protein sources and other essential nutrients to keep your dog in good shape.

-Try out Castor and Pollux Organix Small Breed Dog Food, available on amazon.
+Try out Castor and Pollux Organix Small Breed Dog Food, available on Chewy and Amazon.

 Maintenance and Grooming